digiltd/oh-rtd-test/Z-Wave-Binding.md

     # Z-Wave binding refresh interval threshold (optional, defaults to every 6 times)
     # zwave:refreshThreshold=6

-The zwave:port value indicates the serial port on the host system to which the Z-Wave controller is connected, e.g. "COM1" on Windows, "/dev/ttyS0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.
+The zwave:port value indicates the serial port on the host system to which the Z-Wave controller is connected, e.g. "COM1" on Windows, "/dev/ttyS0" or "/dev/ttyUSB0" on Linux or "/dev/tty.PL2303-0000103D" on Mac.

 The zwave:refresh value is optional.
 It specifies the interval at which the binding refreshes the items in milliseconds.
 This is the interval for reporting items like the number of frames or the device type of a node.
 The default value is every 10 seconds.